 Most of the students have to go through various types of spending in contrast to a small window of income opportunities. so they need a budget planner to ease the process of planning out their budget.
 If you are curious to know how you can make a budget planner in Excel, this article may come in handy for you.
 In this article, we are going to show how you can make a budget planner in Excel for college students with elaborate explanations.

 In this, you will make a budget in Excel step by step.
 You can not only able to track your earnings and expenditure, but you can compare them with the help of a pie chart also.
+You can also create personal monthly budget in Excel.

 Step 1: Create Primary Outline